EndlessEden/cpuminer-zcash/README.md

+# cpuminer-ZCash

-This is a multi-threaded CPU miner for Litecoin and Bitcoin, fork of Jeff Garzik's reference cpuminer.
+This is a multi-threaded CPU miner for ZCash equihash, fork of Jeff Garzik's reference cpuminer and pooler cpuminer.

+Author: Davide Gessa
 License: GPLv2.
 See COPYING for details.

 Downloads:  https://sourceforge.net/projects/cpuminer/files/